Money stories is a new series we are starting at Zilla, where we talk to Nigerians about their experiences with money and how they manage it.

 Did you get an allowance as a kid?
 What did you do with it?

 The only allowance I remember receiving was when I was in secondary school.
 Our break time was spent in the tuck shops at school.
 My parents gave me 100 or 200 Naira as break money, I’m not sure if it was daily or weekly, but I think it was daily.

 My options were quite limited with that amount, I could only buy one meat pie and one sausage roll, and wouldn’t be able to afford a drink.
 I never really saved the money.
 The only time I think I saved was when I wanted to get these really nice cookies that were sold.
 Sometimes, I would end up borrowing money from a friend to be able to buy more stuff at break and return it later.
 Or I would skip break times so that I would have more money for the next week.

 Did your family discuss money growing up?

-How would you describe yourself generally: a spender or a saver?
+You said you barely saved in high school.
+How would you describe yourself now- a spender or a saver?

 How far ahead do you like to plan financially?

 I don’t think I plan far ahead, because finances are still something I’m trying to understand.
 For instance, for the longest time, I just save because I read in a book that I was supposed to save.
 I had no specific reason for saving.
 At some point, I tried talking to experts in the financial space to understand how exactly saving was meant to work.
 Since then, I’ve managed to work around these questions I have.

 The only planning I currently do is towards travel.
 I want to be able to travel and have more fun because omo this life is stressful.
 I save a percentage of my earnings, no matter how little, every month into a plan in Risevest.

 It helps when I have trips planned because then I don’t need to worry too much about finding a lot of money to afford the trip.
 For instance, I’m going on a trip with my friends soon, and while my Travel savings don’t cover the entire budget, what I’ve saved so far will definitely come in handy.